Share your music on PlayBack

 How many albums does PlayBack accept into the collection?

-We select up to 50 albums to add to our collection in each submission period.
+We select up to 50 albums to add to our collection per calendar year.
 If your work is selected for PlayBack, you will sign a license agreement and receive an honorarium of $200 for sharing your music.
 You can choose a 5-year license term or a lifetime license term.

 Who selects music for the PlayBack collection?